 Make lifelong changes instead of temporary fixes.

-Write three goals in each of the areas to the right with the help of your nutritionist.
+Let’s get started!
+Write three goals in each of these areas with the help of your nutritionist.

 Competent Eating Goals